pippim/pippim.github.io/programs/mserve.md

 - **last_open_states** - lc.FNAME_LAST_OPN_STATES - Each Artist and Album
-and whether or not they are open (down triangle / chevron) or closed (left pointing triangle / chevron) in the Music Library window.
+and whether or not they are open (down triangle / chevron) or closed (left pointing triangle / chevron) in the Music Location window.
 - **last_playlist** - lc.FNAME_LAST_PLAYLIST - Full path names of all
-songs checked (have the blue square) in the Music Library window.
+songs checked (have the blue square) in the Music Location window.
 Sorted in playlist order.
 - **last_song_ndx** - lc.FNAME_LAST_SONG_NDX - Zero based index into
 **last_playlist** indicating the song that was playing when **mserve**